Appalachian State vs. Marshall NCAA Football Odds, Plays and Insights | September 23, 2021

 - Appalachian State's games this year have gone over the point total one time in three opportunities (33.3%).

-- When Appalachian State records more than 8.5 points, it is 2-1 against the spread and 2-1 overall.
+- When Appalachian State scores more than 19.7 points, it is 2-1 against the spread and 2-1 overall.

-- In games that Appalachian State totals more than 287.5 yards, the team is 2-1 against the spread and 2-1 overall.
+- Appalachian State is 1-1 against the spread and 2-0 overall when the team totals more than 379.3 yards.

-- The Mountaineers have turned the ball over two times this season, two fewer than the Thundering Herd have forced (4).
+- The Mountaineers have turned the ball over three times this season, two fewer than the Thundering Herd have forced (5).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.